epccs/RPUlux/Hardware/Schooling/readme.md

 [RPUlux]: https://github.com/epccs/RPUlux/
 [layout]: https://github.com/epccs/Eagle/tree/master/RPUlux

 The problem is I am still getting 160mA with .3 Ohm sense from the LED driver (AL8805).
 Looking at the Diodes example circuit when the switch is off.
 I see the current flows through D1 and into C6 mostly (some goes to C3 bypass).
-The magnetic fields from this current are far from the sense lines.

 ![AL8805W5_layout_sw_off](./AL8805W5_layout_sw_off.png "AL8805W5 Example Layout Swith Off")

-However when the switch is on the current flow is right under the sense and the magnetic field from that induces a voltage on the sense lines, thus causing the chips sensor input voltage to be different than the sense resistor voltage.
-It looks to me like the induced voltage works against the voltage on the resistor, so the induced voltage makes the sensed voltage seem less than it is.
+However when the switch is on the current flow is right under the sense.

 ![AL8805W5_layout_sw_on](./AL8805W5_layout_sw_on.png "AL8805W5 Example Layout Swith On")

-This must be how Diodes characterized there part.
-In order to duplicate there datasheet values guess I would need to run the switched current under the current sense resistor the way they have done.
-This seems like a questionable way to do the sense for a switch mode power supply.
+Note ^2 does this but average LED current is still about half the expected value.

 Replacing the sense resistor with 0.15 Ohm sets the current at about 330mA.
 On my ^1 layout the switch current flows out to a 4.7uF.